y-scope/yscope-docs/docs/dev-guide/contrib-guides-cpp.md

 #### Self-contained Headers

 * Header files should end in `.hpp`.
-* Don't use non-header files meant for inclusion, since they can confuse static analysis tools.
+* Don't use non-header files meant for inclusion (e.g., `.impl`/`.tpp` files included at the end of the `.hpp` file), since they can confuse static analysis tools.

 #### The #define Guard